-The Ordinary General Shareholders' meeting held on May 7, 2018 appointed us as auditors for the period ended December 31, 2018 or the GROUP GESTAMP AUTOMOCIÓN, S.A.
+The Ordinary General Shareholders' meeting held on May 6, 2019 appointed us as auditors for the period ended December 31, 2019 or the GROUP GESTAMP AUTOMOCIÓN, S.A.

-Previously, we were appointed as auditors by the shareholders for 3 year and we have been carrying out the audit of the consolidated financial statements continuously since December 31, 1999.
+Previously, we were appointed as auditors by the shareholders for 1 year and we have been carrying out the audit of the consolidated financial statements continuously since December 31, 1999.

 ERNST & YOUNG, S.L.
+(Registered in the Official Register of Auditors under No. S0530)

-(Signed on the original version in Spanish)
+(Signed on the original version)

-Ramón Masip López